xynyx/Rose-Rocket-Scheduler/README.md

 https://roserocket-driver-scheduler.herokuapp.com/

-- Note -> Heroku does not allow files to be downloaded and saved locally; please install project to see the "Download Schedule" button work correctly
+- Note: Heroku does not allow files to be downloaded and saved locally; please install project to see the "Download Schedule" button work correctly

 ## Screenshots